Workspace ONE Access Configuration

 There is no need for an external load balancer when using the built-in identity provider.
 The only authentication method that needs external load balancing of the connectors is Microsoft Active Directory Kerberos.
 The connectors sync users and groups from your enterprise directory to the Workspace ONE Access service.

-- In preparation for establishing a connection to Workspace ONE Access Connectors, navigate to the global load balancer URL (https://<global-LB-URL>/admin), log in to the Workspace ONE Access administrative console, and generate an activation code for the two connectors you will create, using the connector names s1Connector01 and s1Connector02.
+- In preparation for establishing a connection to Workspace ONE Access Connectors, navigate to the global load balancer URL (https://<global-LB-URL>/admin), log in to the Workspace ONE Access administrative console, and generate JSON configuration files for the two connectors you will create, using the connector names s1AccessC1 and s1AccessC2.

 - Deploy two Workspace ONE Access Connectors in Site 1.